Custodial symmetry, Georgi-Machacek model, and other scalar extensions: Custodial Symmetry

 It is now easy to see that, since the VEV is in the direction of $\phi_0'$ in the field space, there is an SO(3) symmetry in the remaining directions.
 This means that, in the symmetry broken state,

 This shows that $\phi^\dagger \phi$, and hence the scalar potential, is CS invariant.

 We now look at the terms in \Eqn{Lkin}.
-As explained before, only the last two kinds of terms need any discussion.
+As explained before, only the last three kinds of terms need to be examined.
 It is easy to see that one can write

-where a notation of the form $\bm a \times \bm b$ will be used from now on to represent that combination of two things which is a triplet under CS.
 The form written here makes it obvious that this part is invariant under the global CS.
 Similarly, the quartic terms can be written as

 which is also invariant under CS.
 Thus, the SM action, even after SSB, is CS invariant if we neglect the fermions, and it falls under the CS-1 category.